VedantVivek/Blink-It-Dashboard-/README.md

   - Total Sales
   - Average Sales
-  - No.Of Items
+  - No. Of Items
   - Average Rating

   **CHART VISUALS USED**

   - **Total Sales by Fat Content**
     A donut chart that displays the proportion of total sales categorized by the fat content of items.
 Helps analyze which fat categories drive more revenue.

    - **Total Sales by Item Type**
      A bar chart that highlights which item types contribute the most to overall sales.
 Useful for category-level product performance analysis.

    - **Fat Content by Outlet for Total Sales**
      A stacked column chart that breaks down sales across outlets based on the fat content of items.
 Useful for cross-comparing outlets by nutritional categories.

    - **Total Sales by Outlet Establishment**
      A line chart showing how sales vary based on the establishment year or type of the outlet.
 Reveals if older or newer outlets perform better.